Variational Approach to the Snake Instability of a Bose-Einstein Condensate Soliton: The Most Unstable Mode

 A key observation is that, unlike in the TF treatment, the above equations admit completely stable solutions for all $ k $, including the low-wavenumber limit.
 This stabilization arises from the transverse kinetic energy cost introduced by the Gaussian envelope.
 To investigate this effect more quantitatively, we insert the one-dimensional TF results for a strongly confined system: $ \sigma_y = 1/\sqrt{\omega} $, and

 Substituting these expressions into Eqs.~\eqref{eq:Gauss_lin_alpha}–\eqref{eq:Gauss_lin_beta} and analyzing the small-$ k $ limit yields a simple condition for complete stabilization: $ \omega \geq \frac{2}{3} \tilde{\mu} $.
-Using the 1DTF expression for $ \tilde{\mu} $, this translates into a critical anisotropy:
+Using the 1DTF expression for $ \tilde{\mu} $, this translates into a critical stabilization anisotropy:

 This value is markedly higher than what we observe in numerical simulations.
 Furthermore, it is still too low to justify the 1DTF limit used in its derivation.
+In other words, the critical \red{stabilization} anisotropy in Eq.~\eqref{eqn:omega_c-Gaussian} suggests the stabilization of dark solitons within the 2DTF regime, which is incompatible with the Gaussian form of the background density in Eq.~\eqref{eqn:density-Gaussian}.
 In this sense, the calculation is internally inconsistent, as it predicts stabilization in a parameter regime where the assumed Gaussian profile is no longer appropriate.
 Nonetheless, the calculation provides two important insights.
 First, it demonstrates that the inclusion of transverse kinetic energy can stabilize all perturbation modes, including those at long wavelengths.
 Second, it shows that the transverse kinetic cost is not isotropic with respect to perturbation parity: cosine-like modulations incur a larger energy penalty due to their curvature at the edges of the cloud, where the density falls off sharply.
 This asymmetry is reminiscent of the effective potential barrier experienced by vortices near the condensate boundary, often interpreted in terms of image vortex effects.

 This analysis also reinforces the validity of the TF-based calculation presented in the previous section: although it neglects the transverse kinetic energy, it correctly identifies the sine-like perturbation as the dominant unstable mode near the stabilization threshold.
 The Gaussian treatment shows that this mode is less affected by edge-induced kinetic energy penalties, explaining why the zero-phase ansatz yields such good agreement with numerical results despite its simplified assumptions.